webpack/webpack.js.org/content/guides/hmr-react.md

 client?c7c8:24 [WDS] Hot Module Replacement enabled.
 ```

-Go ahead and edit and save your `App.js` file.
+Go ahead and edit your `App.js` file with new text (ex.
+"Hello, There") and save it.
 You should see something like the following in your browser's console.log:

 ```bash